Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Conclusions and Looking to the Future

 This paper has discussed, exhibited, and surveyed the spectrum of \emph{physics-enhanced} machine learning (\emph{PEML}), using the varied attributes of different methods to define and characterise them with respect to such a spectrum.
 This was done via a survey of recent applications/development of \emph{PEML} within the wide field of structural mechanics, and through further demonstration of the alternate schemes on a simple running example of a Duffing oscillator.
 The motivation for, and application of, each of these variants will strongly depend on the use case, and the discussion and detailing of these methods in this paper should help not only the implementation of these techniques, but also for further research using an understanding of the - almost - philosophical implications of each method.

 As we look towards the future of \emph{physics-enhanced} machine learning, many pathways are opened in terms of development, understanding, and improvement.
 An existing challenge in machine learning techniques is to overcome the difficulties that manifest as a result of increased dimensionality of problems.
-This challenge is far from circumvented in \emph{PEML}; in fact, it becomes potentially more prominent in that \emph{PEML} forms a funnel of computational paradigms (both physics-based and data-driven), for each of which dimensionality acts as a strong influencing agent.
+This challenge is far from circumvented in \emph{PEML}; in fact, it becomes potentially more prominent in that \emph{PEML} forms a compound of computational paradigms (both physics-based and data-driven), for each of which, dimensionality has a strong influence on the difficulty of implementation.
 One of the biggest advantages of informed ML, in comparison to black-box approaches, is their potential for improved inferability.
 However, the interpretability of the model is more difficult to immediately receive, and so further development can be done to improve this aspect, by utilising domain transforms.

 In order to improve perception and utilisation of \emph{PEML} techniques, the unification of architecture styles, particularly for similar problems, is an invaluable development pathway.
 This could be to provide general design approaches given \emph{PEML} design axioms, or to develop software packages or tools.
 Continuing on the technical development of \emph{PEML} techniques, much like with black-box ML techniques, work is required to improve computing efficiency, especially at a time where reduction of energy consumption is increasingly important.